 Handwritten, tablet, and Latex solution sets are all acceptable.
 Students are expected to write up their own solutions, and to acknowledge any references (to theorems, exercises, etc.) and collaborations with peers when pertinent.

-Midterm Exam: The midterm exam will be held on Friday, October 13th.
-It will be a 50 minute in-class exam.
-Only in-person handwritten solutions are allowed, unless previously arraigned.
-Further details will be provided closer to the exam date.
+Midterm Exams: The midterm exams will be held on